-Another potentially important difference between the Burbidge, Magee, and Robb (2002) and Boudarbat, Lemieux, and Riddell (2006) studies is that the former does not control for experience and controls only crudely for age, whereas the latter regressioncontrols (separately) for both age and experience.
-An important advantage of the Census data is that it allows researchers to construct a measure of potential experience.
-In our previous study we found that controlling for age or experience (especially the latter) makes an important difference to measures of the return to education based on mean earnings.
-We also explore this issue in this paper with medianbased measures by using median regressions.
+Another potentially important difference between the Burbidge, Magee and Robb (2002) and Boudarbat, Lemieux and Riddell (2006) studies is that the former study does not control for experience, and controls only crudely for age, whereas the latter study regression-controls (separately) for both age and experience.
+An important advantage of the Census data is that it allows the researcher to construct a measure of potential experience.
+In our previous study we found that controlling for age or experience - especially the latter - makes an important difference to measures of the return to education based on mean earnings.
+We also explore this issue in this paper with median-based measures by using median regressions.

-In addition to providing a comprehensive and upto-date examination of the evolution of the returns to education, we also examine the evolution of the returns to experience.
+In addition to providing a comprehensive and up-to-date examination of the evolution of the returns to education, we also examine the evolution of the returns to experience.
 The behaviour of the returns to experience has not been examined in Canada since the study by Beaudry and Green (2000) based on SCF data up to the mid-1990s.
 We believe that it is important to assess the recent behaviour of the returns to experience, not only to have current information but also because the latter half of the 1990s saw a major change in the earnings of younger workers relative to those of older workers.
-In addition, as mentioned previously, the Census data provide a measure of experience, whereas with SCF data one has to rely on age as a proxy for experience.
+In addition, as mentioned previously, the Census data provide a measure of experience whereas with SCF data one has to rely on age as a proxy for experience.

-Empirical Analysis of Census Data
+Empirical analysis of Census data

-The analysis employs public use data from the 1981, 1986, 1991, 1996, and 2001 Censuses and master file data from the 2006 Census.
-Following the existing literature, we focus our analysis on "adults" aged 16 to 65 at the time of the Census (June).7 The Census provides detailed information on all degrees, diplomas, and certificates obtained.
-Using this information, we classify workers into five education groups: less than a high school diploma, high school diploma, post-secondary degree or diploma below a university bachelor's degree (including trade certificates), university bachelor's degree, and postgraduate degree (master's, PhD, and professional degrees).8
+The analysis employs public use data from the 1981, 1986, 1991, 1996 and 2001 Censuses and master file data from the 2006 Census.
+Following the existing literature, we focus our analysis on "adults" age 16 to 65 at the time of the Census (June).
+The Census provides detailed information on all degrees, diplomas and certificates obtained.
+Using this information we classify workers into five education groups: less than a high school diploma, high school diploma, post-secondary degree or diploma below a university bachelor's degree (including trade certificates), university bachelor's degree, and post-graduate degree (Masters, PhD, and professional degrees).

 The information in the Census on annual hours of work is limited.
 As a consequence, we cannot measure average hourly wages by dividing annual earnings by annual hours of work.
-We therefore follow Card and Lemieux (2001), Boudarbat, Lemieux, and Riddell (2006) and many US studies such as that of Katz and Murphy (1992) that use weekly earnings of full-time workers as the principal measure of wages.
+We therefore follow Card and Lemieux (2001), Boudarbat, Lemieux and Riddell (2006) and many U.S. studies such as Katz and Murphy (1992) that use weekly earnings of full-time workers as the principal measure of wages.